0xPolygonID/refresh-service/docs/protocol.md

 **Select all credentials that are non-expired and matched to the proof request.**

 - This step involves filtering out credentials that are expired and(or) don't match the proof request.
 If non-expired and matched to proof request credentials were found.
-Try to generate proof.
+Try to generate a proof.

 **Valid credentials are not found, filter all credentials that have a refresh service.**